What innovation means to us

 Our portfolio includes work from the wide spectrum of terrestrial, freshwater and atmospheric sciences, addressing issues from predicting floods, assessing atmospheric ammonia, land use optimisation, to apps for ecological recording in the field:

-- CEH's Flood Estimation Handbook and web service enables insurance companies to estimate flood risk
+- UKCEH's Flood Estimation Handbook and web service enables insurance companies to estimate flood risk

 - Air sampling systems for ammonia monitoring

-- Providing the UK Land Cover Map for environmental assessment, protection and planning
+- Providing the UK Land Cover Map for environmental assessment, protection and planning.
+See an example in research: Mapping allergenic pollen vegetation in UK to study environmental exposure and health (McInnes et al, 2017)

 - A Japanese Knotweed alert service used by the conveyancing industry